Serizawa Kamo: In popular culture

 Serizawa is featured in NHK Shinsengumi portrayed by Kōichi Satō, as a powerful swordsman, with a short temper, yet he had a strong spirit, and a great love for his country.
 Four Shinsengumi members were sent to assassinate him: Hijikata, Okita, Harada, and Sannan.
 Okita foolishly swung his Katana and it got stuck on the lintel off a doorway.
 Serizawa broke Hijikata's sword in two then slipped on his own bottle of sake.
 Okita stabbed him through the heart with his Kodachi, and Hijikata finished him off by stabbing him in the back.

 In Rurouni Kenshin the character Shishio Makoto is roughly based on Serizawa Kamo as said by the manga artist Nobuhiro Watsuki, creator of Rurouni Kenshin series, during an interview (contained in Kenshin Kaden).

 Also included as a character in Hakuouki Reimeiroku, Serizawa plays a major role in the most recent series of the anime Hakuōki.

-In the 2014 game Yakuza Ishin!, Serizawa Kamo kills Miburoshigumi captain Inōe Genzaburo, and takes on the dead man's identity at the behest of leader Kondō Isami.
+In the 2014 game Ryū ga Gotoku Ishin!, Serizawa Kamo kills Miburoshigumi captain Inōe Genzaburo, and takes on the dead man's identity at the behest of leader Kondō Isami.
 He says that three of the existing captains must take on the role of the dead Mito faction members in order to keep the group alive, which he then renames the Shinsengumi.

+Serizawa Kamo appeared in the 2024 drama "With You I Bloom: The Shinsengumi Youth Chronicle" based on the 1963 Shinsengumi manga by Osamu Tezuka.
+He was portrayed by Ryosuke Miura.